CyntiBinti/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-Documenting my DS&amp;A progress through this repo with challenges solved via Leetcode
+Documenting my DS&amp;A progress through this repo with coding challenges